 “Sorry about your luck, Tex.
 That matrimonial dream is never happening with me.
 But thanks for the compliment.
 I’m sure when the urge to settle down takes more solid root, you’ll find someone even more perfect, not to mention lots younger.
 Didn’t I read your last girlfriend was a scant twenty-two?
-That’s half my age.”
+That’s almost half my age.”

-“Yes, but I’m finding youth in women to be highly overrated.
+Reston chuckled as he rubbed his jaw.
+“I’m finding youth in women to be highly overrated.
 There’s nothing better than being with a woman who knows what she wants.
 Since I’m gentleman enough not to discuss your finer attributes in front of a glaring stranger, we’d better change the subject.
 What’s with you and the little dude here?”